Tobacco Products Tax Information

 Where to File

-Businesses required to file for the Tobacco Products tax may file online through myconneCT or by mail.
+Businesses required to file for the Tobacco Products tax must file online through myconneCT.

 Use myconneCT to file taxes, make payments, view filing history, and communicate with the agency simply and more efficiently on virtually any mobile device, including laptops, tablets, and smartphones, 24 hours a day, 7 days a week.